horaceg/blog/content/posts/bayes.md

 # Back to the repeated coin toss problem

 We're going to solve the coin toss problem with Python and Numpyro, a probabilistic programming library based on JAX.
-We are going to explore MAP and full posterior inference with a MCMC algorithm (in our case the No U-Turn Sampler or NUTS).
+We are going to explore full posterior inference with a MCMC algorithm (in our case the No U-Turn Sampler or NUTS).

 ## Uniform prior